-If you give gifts or perks with a monetary value to your employees, they must be treated as taxable income.
-That’s because Revenue treats them as a benefit-in-kind, or BIK.
-However, there is a way to give each employee up to €1,500 per year without incurring any additional taxes.
-No income tax, no PRSI (employer or employee), and no USC!
+With Christmas around the corner, you may be looking for tax-efficient ways to give your employees a bonus.
+Gifts or perks with a monetary value must usually be treated as taxable income – they are what we call a benefit-in-kind, or BIK.
+However, there is one way to give each employee up to €1,500 per year without incurring any additional taxes.
+No income tax, no PRSI (employer or employee), and no USC.

-What makes this scheme so interesting?
-Well, imagine you wanted to give a bonus to an employee at the end of the year.
-If you added €1,500 to their December salary, you may, depending on their tax bracket, have to match that amount with hundreds of euros in payroll taxes.
-Suddenly, your generous gesture is costing you considerably more than you thought!
-With the small benefit exemption, a gift of €1,500 costs you €1,500 and no more.
+Imagine you want to give a bonus to an employee at the end of the year.
+If you just add €1,500 to their December salary, you will have to match that amount with hundreds of euros in payroll taxes (how much depends on their tax bracket).
+Your generous gesture will cost you considerably more than you thought.
+However, the Small Benefit Exemption means that a gift of €1,500 costs you €1,500 and no more.

 Vouchers, gifts, and cards are tax-free, but not cash

-You cannot give cash to your employees!
-To count as a Small Benefit Exemption, the gift must be in a non-cash form.
+One of the conditions of this scheme is you cannot give cash to your employees!
+To benefit from the exemption, the gift must be in a non-cash form.
 If you give your employees cash, this will have to be taxed.
-Store gift cards and the multi-retailer vouchers One4All, Allgifts, and Me2You are popular ways to give this small benefit.
-The downside with these vouchers is that they can only be spent in the shops or outlets that accept them, which is why I explore other options below.
+Store gift cards and the multi-retailer vouchers One4All, Allgifts, and Me2You are good ways to give this small benefit, but their downside is that they can only be spent in the shops or outlets that accept them, which is why I explore other options below.

 Any employee is eligible for a small benefit

 You can give this benefit to any employee of the company, including directors and shareholders, as long as they are on the payroll.
 Part-time employees qualify too.
-It’s very important not to use the benefit as part of a salary sacrifice arrangement.
-And, of course, there is no obligation to give a benefit to all employees.
+It’s an entirely voluntary scheme and there is no obligation to give a benefit to all employees.
 You can choose to reward only to a select group, and you can give different amounts to different employees.
-It’s an entirely voluntary scheme and how you do this is up to you.
+Because it’s meant to be a gift that is in addition to the person’s regular salary, it’s very important that you do not use the benefit as part of a salary sacrifice arrangement.

-You can give five benefits in any year
+You can give five small benefits in any year

-You can give this benefit at any time
+You can give the small benefit at any time

 Vouchers and gift cards for employees in Ireland